jfo/blog/source/drafts/making-sounds.md

 Now that we have this little function, we can just feed it a "melody" in the correct format, and it will play it!

-How about "My Bonnie Lies Over the Ocean":

 ```c
 //                  C        D        E        F        G        A        B        C        D        E        F        G        A      B        C